 Our hired motorhome in Austria

-Questions to Ask When Hiring a Motorhome, RV or Campervan
+Questions to Ask When Hiring a Motorhome or Campervan

 - What is the excess payable on the motorhome insurance in case of an accident?